 You know how essential the best cycling shorts are if you ever rode a bike for longer than five minutes.
-As the last layer between you and your trusty saddle, padded cycling shorts perform a crucial function, letting you cycle for hours without chafing or saddle sores.
+As the last layer between you and the saddle, padded cycling shorts perform a crucial function: letting you cycle for hours without chafing or saddle sores.

-There are two types of cycling shorts: waist shorts and bib shorts – we're covering the former here but not to worry, we also have the list of best bib shorts, should you be interested in those.
+There are two types of cycling shorts: waist shorts and bib shorts – we're covering the former here and the latter in the best bib shorts guide – head over if you're interested in those.
 Both types of cycling shorts have their benefits and drawbacks.